 Paddington, for its part, claimed it had a right to redact information from documents prior to inspection.
 However, the Court found that Paddington’s confidential information was sufficiently protected by providing the inspection right only to a third party auditor with professional obligations, and by limiting the subject matter of the auditor’s report to a simple verification of compliance by Paddington.
 In the absence of express wording, Paddington had no right to redact relevant agreements and business records disclosed for inspection by the auditor (except in a very limited case, namely legally privileged information).

 So where audit rights are concerned, the Court may apply an interpretation of the clause which is not entirely what one or more of the parties understood or perhaps intended.
 In this case the Court’s interpretation was a narrow one based on a literal reading of “third party”, favouring Paddington.
 However, from this interpretation the Court also derived a further principle which favoured Pixdene, namely that there was no implied right for Paddington to redact information.

 In conclusion, it is vital for each party to consider carefully what rights and obligations it expects to be created by such audit provisions, and to instruct specialist solicitors to negotiate and implement a form of words that will achieve the desired end should the matter come before the Court.
 Of course, with a clearly written clause it is far less likely that the Court will ever need to become involved.

-This article is not a substitute for specific legal advice, which should be taken before acting on any of the topics covered.
+This article is not legal advice, which it may be sensible to obtain before you take any decisions or actions in the areas covered.
 Please do contact me if you would like an initial discussion of your situation.